 Students may make payment through approved financial aid, Discover, MasterCard, Visa, check or cash.
-Students may pay online through Authorize.net.
+Students may pay online through Authorize.net accessible through Campus Connect.

 For self-paying students unable to pay in full at the beginning of the semester, written agreements are available allowing them to pay 50 percent down, with 25 percent due in 30 days and the balance due at 60 days.
 This arrangement does not include books.
-Those students who fail to abide these terms will not be eligible for future contracts.
+Those students who fail to abide by these terms will not be eligible for future contracts.